autopartsource/sandpim/README.md

 ## Docker images for demo server

-There is are a pair of images on DockerHub for easily running pre-configured demonstration of SandPIM as without setting up a LAMP environment from scratch:
+There are a pair of images on DockerHub for easily running a pre-configured demonstration of SandPIM without setting up a LAMP environment from scratch:

 https://hub.docker.com/repository/docker/autopartsource/sandpimdemo-webservice
 https://hub.docker.com/repository/docker/autopartsource/sandpimdemo-database

-It must be run in the same network with the Apache webservice image.
-The easiest method is to run both containers together is with docker-compose.
+The webservice container and database container must be run together for the server to function.
+The easiest way to do this is with docker-compose.

 Create a docker-compose.yml file with this inside: